VictorQD/react-mt-svg-lines/README.md

 ### How it works
 The component wraps your SVG and animates the `stroke-dashoffset` property on every `path` element within.
 For a description of the technique, see [this article](https://css-tricks.com/svg-line-animation-works).

 The original implementation injects a `style` tag with a generated string of CSS to accomplish this.
-While such animation comes "free", it does not work on most IE/Edge browsers.
+While such animation comes "free", it does not work on nearly any IE/Edge browsers.
 As of `0.5.0`, the component will fall back to using [tween.js](https://www.npmjs.com/package/tween.js) when IE/Edge is detected.

-The JS mode doesn't respect 100% of the props, and it bulked up the package somewhat, but it makes for a bit more "production grade" solution.
+The JS mode doesn't interpret all prop permutations and it bulked up the package somewhat, but it makes for a more "production grade" solution.

 ### Installation